Eligibility

 • Work for an employer who has contracted with CalPERS to administer their health benefits program

-The Affordable Care Act has new provisions which expand the eligibility criteria for certain variable hour employees.
+The Affordable Care Act (ACA) has new provisions which expand the eligibility criteria for certain variable hour employees.
 Contact your employer for additional information.

 Permanent-intermittent state employees are eligible for health benefits after working 480 hours during one of two control periods: